vutran/grunt-biolerplate/README.md

-# Build Directories
+# Source Directories

-All working Stylus, JavaScript, and Image assets should be added to the `build` directory.
+All working Stylus, JavaScript, and Image assets should be added to the `src` directory.

-Upon building with `grunt`, the `build` directory will be compiled into the `assets` folder.
+Upon building with `grunt`, the `src` directory will be compiled into the `assets` folder.

 # Building Assets with Grunt.js